YouGotJaked/IO-Hash/README.md

 make all
 ```

 If any of the files fail to compile, they can also be compiled using the respective commands below.
+Note that the `/usr/local/lib` directory is the install location of OpenSSL on my machine and may be different on yours.
+If OpenSSL is not installed on your machine, you can use the included directory found in `Hasher/openssl` in this project.

 ## File Descriptions